hwells4/pdfparser/README.md

 For issues and questions:
 - Check the TaskMaster tasks for known issues
 - Review the test runner output for debugging
-- Check service logs for detailed error information
+- Check service logs for detailed error information # Force redeploy